Facial Trauma Pittsburgh PA

 - Avulsed (knocked out) teeth

 - Fractured facial bones (cheek, nose or eye socket)

 Did You Suffer a Traumatic Injury?

 Drs.
-Cillo, Dalton, Barbosa and Hall can examine your teeth after a traumatic injury to determine the best treatment.
+Cillo, Dalton and Barbosa can examine your teeth after a traumatic injury to determine the best treatment.

 The Nature of Maxillofacial Trauma